 Always, always, simplify your background.
 I don't use a tripod so much because I often shoot at a wide aperture with my Olympus macro lens.
 I can use a reasonable Exposure Index of 200 or 400 and still have a shutter speed that will allow me to shoot handheld.
 Enable your camera's image stabilization mode and you'll be set.
 Of course, for a once in a lifetime shot or if I'm in no particular hurry, I'll use a tripod.

 If you don't have a tripod or the light is too low to use a high shutter speed, experiment with using long shutter speeds hand held.
 You don't always have to shoot with a high shutter speed to have sharp images.
 Consider also experimenting with motion blur in low light.
 With a little controlled movement, you can interject an element of mystery.

 While spring is known for its beautiful colors, don't overlook the idea of shooting in black and white if the inherent colors are unfavorable or unflattering.
 Black and white can be used to simplify and add impact to the shapes of nature.

 You'll get your best shots on foot, so whatever you assemble, you'll have to carry.
 I use a shoulder bag to carry one body and two lenses, my flash, cord and extra batteries.
 That's it.
 If I can't walk a mile in comfort with all my gear, I'll remove items until I can.

-And I don't mean shorts and flip-flops.
+Be sure to dress for the season — and I don't mean shorts and flip-flops.
 Early spring mornings and late evenings are still very cool if not downright cold.
 You'll want to layer (I like polypro long johns under sturdy wind-resistant pants and a fleece top).
 You'll also want waterproof boots or shoes for squishing through boggy patches or walking the streams.

-And remember, spring is fleeting, so get going now to get those great pictures.
+And remember, spring is fleeting, so get going now to get those great pictures!